valsson-group/valsson-group.github.io/_pages/resources/codes.md

 ---
-permalink: /resources/
+permalink: /resources/codes
 author_profile: false
-title: "Resources and Codes"
+title: "Software and Codes"
 ---

 Some codes and scripts developed by the Valsson Research Group can be found on the group's [GitHub repository](https://github.com/valsson-group).